AMY WELLS PUTNAM, MSN, RN, CNE

-Area of Research Interest: stress and nursing students; conceptual learning; active learning
+Area of Research Interest: stress and nursing students; conceptual learning; active learning; clinical models

 Amy Putnam is an assistant professor of nursing at Western Carolina University.
-She is the Traditional Program Director.
-She has been an assistant professor at WCU since 2009, teaching primarily in the traditional baccalaureate program.
+She is the BSN Program Director.
+She has been an assistant professor at WCU since 2009, teaching primarily in the BSN baccalaureate program.
 She has also taught a couple of classes in the RN to BSN and in the accelerated programs.